Caitlin Press, 2019

 - “Chopsticks“, selected by the League of Canadian Poets for its 2019 Poem in Your Pocket Program celebrating National Poetry Month

-- Plasticnic, a recent video poem based on a poem in the collection about plastic pollution has been selected for screening at festivals Athens, Greece; Houston,TX; Trenton, NJ; and Detroit:
+- Plasticnic, a recent video poem based on a poem in the collection about plastic pollution has been selected for screening at festivals Athens, Greece; US (Houston,TX, Trenton, NJ, Detroit); and with other curated video poems (Nov 19-Mar/20) on The Wrong Biennale of Digital Art and Culture online and Seattle’s Cadence Festival 2020:

-- “Plasticpoems”, a new video poem based on another poem in the collection about plastic pollution will be screening this spring at the Cadence Video Poetry Festival in Seattle
+- “Plasticpoems”, a new video poem based on another poem in the collection about plastic pollution screened in 2019 at Seattle’s Cadence Video Poetry Festival and at the Experimental Film and Music Video Festival in Toronto Oct/19.